Ty Gibbs stuns grandfather, wins in first career NASCAR race - WTMJ

 “I’m sorry I’m a wreck, I really didn’t think this was going to happen at all,” he said.

+Ty Gibbs is the sixth driver to win in his Xfinity Series debut, joining Dale Earnhardt, Joe Ruttman, Ricky Rudd, Terry Labonte and Kurt Busch.
+He’s the son of Gibbs’ youngest son, Coy, who could not attend the race because, “Coach” took the one slot for a team owner inside NASCAR’s COVID bubble.
+His mother, Heather Gibbs, watched from a suite.

 Ty Gibbs won eight ARCA races the last two seasons, and finally old enough to run at the national level, his grandfather gave him a shot at NASCAR’s second-tier series.
-Although JGR is one of the top teams in NASCAR with outstanding equipment, Gibbs stream-rolled through the field and held his own as Cindric tried to muscle him back into his place.
+Although JGR is one of the top teams in NASCAR with outstanding equipment, Gibbs showed he could drive it and stream-rolled through the field then held his own as Cindric tried to muscle him back into his place.

+“I haven’t raced him before but he seemed to be able to handle a lot of situations well, and I put him in some pretty tough spots trying to hang onto the lead and he did a great job with it,” Cindric said.

 Cindric and AJ Allmendinger crashed racing to the finish of the first stage, and Cindric was left with a gaping hole in his front fender.
 He dropped to 34th in the field but still drove his way back to the lead.

-Gibbs on the first overtime restart blew past a pack of cars on the outside of Daytona’s oval and weaved his way in and out of traffic all the way to third.
-Another caution sent into double OT and Gibbs this time dove inside to gain ground.
+On the first overtime restart, Gibbs blew past a pack of cars on the outside of Daytona’s oval and weaved his way in and out of traffic all the way to third.
+Another caution sent the race into double OT and Gibbs this time dove inside to gain ground.

 He drove deep into the grass — kicking up dirt all over his car — and somehow still surged into the lead.
 Gibbs then pulled away to win of 1.726 seconds over Cindric.